stfkbf/ant-salesforce-ext/README.md

     ant extractBranch commitAndPushBranch -Dbranch=master

-A typical flow to deploy changes from one org to another (assuming a deployment from master to patch):
+A typical flow to deploy changes, including sharing rules, milestone types, entitlement processes, flows and destructive changes, from one org to another (assuming a deployment from master to patch):

     # Extract metadata from the source org into the master branch
     ant extractBranch commitAndPushBranch -Dbranch=master